VentGrey/Epitaph/README.md

 I'm trasitioning this theme to use some "new" features I had in mind.
 Please be patient here are some of the few *new* features you can expect in the next commits:

-- New wallpapers (old ones will be deleted, you can backup them now or find them in previous commits).
-  - All of the new wallpapers will be progressive rock / metal related.
-(Will add a copyright notice).
 - Improvements to liquid template for lemonbar.
 - Improved wiki.
-- New screenshots.
 - New GitHub thumbnail.
 - Improve epitaph installation script.
 - Improvements on battery-notify and battery programs in Rust.